FAQ about the replication between HFSQL servers

-Replication of servers: Which security for the replication of servers?
+Server replication: Which security for the replication of servers?

 The communication between servers is authenticated.
 It is not encrypted.
 We recommend that you use a VPN connection between servers.
 The communication between servers is authenticated.
 It is also encrypted.

-Replication of servers : How are the server triggers run?
+Server replication : How are the server triggers run?

 A server trigger associated with a file update is run on the HFSQL server for which the function that activates the trigger is called.